-If you experience severe side effects, you should remain on the medication until you see your doctor.
-They may be able to change your combination of drugs to decrease your side effects.
-Dealing with side effects in the meantime is unpleasant, but stopping the medication may allow the virus to develop resistance.
-This means that your medication may stop working as well to prevent the virus from spreading.
+Dealing with side effects can be unpleasant, but stopping the medication may allow the virus to develop resistance.
+This means that the medication may stop working as well to prevent the virus from spreading.
 The healthcare provider may be able to change the combination of drugs to decrease side effects.

-Your risk of side effects may be higher depending on your medical history and lifestyle.
-According to the NIH, your risk of some adverse side effects may be higher if you:
+The risk of side effects may be higher depending on the person’s medical history and lifestyle.
+According to the NIH, the risk of some negative side effects may be higher if the person:

-- are female or obese (additional risk only for lactic acidosis)
+- is female or obese (the only risk that’s higher is for lactic acidosis)

 - takes other drugs

-For example, alcoholism can increase your risk of liver damage.
-If you meet any of these risk factors, talk to your doctor about the risk to your safety before taking NRTIs.
+Also, alcoholism can increase the risk of liver damage.
+A person who meets any of these risk factors should talk to their healthcare provider about the risk to their safety before taking NRTIs.